The space of non-extendable quasimorphisms: Introduction

 In this paper, we treat a pair $(G,N)$ of a group $G$ and its normal subgroup $N$.
 Let $i\colon N\to G$ be the inclusion map.
 In this setting, we can construct the following two real vector spaces: \begin{itemize} \item the space $\QQQ(N)^G$ of all \emph{$G$-invariant homogeneous quasimorphisms on $N$}, where $f\colon N\to \RR$ is said to be \emph{$G$-invariant} if $f(gxg^{-1})=f(x)$ for every $g\in G$ and every $x\in N$, \item the space $\HHH^1(N)^G+ i^{\ast}\QQQ(G)$, where $\HHH^1(N)^G$ is the space of all $G$-invariant homomorphisms from $N$ to $\RR$, and $i^{\ast}$ is the linear map from $\QQQ(G)$ to $\QQQ(N)$ induced by $i \colon N\hookrightarrow G$. \end{itemize} An element $f\in \QQQ(N)$ belongs to $i^{\ast}\QQQ(G)$ if and only if there exists $\hat{f}\in \QQQ(G)$ such that $\hat{f}|_{N}\equiv f$; in this case, we say that $f$ is \emph{extendable} to $G$.
 Since a homogeneous quasimorphism is conjugation invariant (see Lemma \ref{lem homogeneous}), the space $i^\ast \QQQ(G)$ is contained in $\QQQ(N)^G$.
 The \emph{extendability problem} asks whether there exists $f\in \QQQ(N)^G$ that is not extendable to $G$, equivalently, whether the quotient vector space

 is non-zero.
 A stronger version of this problem asks whether the quotient space

 is non-zero.
 We have some reasons to take the quotient vector space over $\HHH^1(N)^G+i^{\ast}\QQQ(G)$, instead of one over $i^{\ast}\QQQ(G)$.
 Elements in $\HHH^1(N)^G$ seem `trivial' as quasimorphisms in $\QQQ(N)^G$; also, when we apply the Bavard duality theorem for stable mixed commutator lengths (see Theorem~\ref{thm Bavard}), exactly elements in $\HHH^1(N)^G$ behave trivially.
 An example of a pair $(G,N)$ such that $\QQQ(N)^G / i^* \QQQ(G)$ is non-zero is provided by Shtern \cite{Sh}, and an example of a pair such that $\QQQ(N)^G / (\HHH^1(N)^G + i^* \QQQ(G))$ is non-zero is provided by the first and second authors \cite{KK}.
+Some of the authors generalized the result of \cite{KK} and provide its extrinsic application in \cite{KKMM2} (see Theorem \ref{thm flux}).

 In the present paper, we reveal that under a certain condition on $\Gamma=G/N$ and a mild condition on $G$, the quotient real vector space $\QQQ(N)^G/(\HHH^1(N)^G+i^{\ast}\QQQ(G))$ is \emph{finite dimensional}.
 For example, commutativity (or amenability) of $\Gamma$ and finite presentability of $G$ suffice.
 We exhibit here two such examples: one corresponds to a surface group (Theorem~\ref{thm surface group}), and the other corresponds to the fundamental group of a hyperbolic mapping torus (Theorem~\ref{mapping torus thm}).
 The main novel point of these theorems is that we obtain \emph{non-zero finite dimensionality} of vector spaces associated with quasimorphisms: the (quotient) spaces of homogeneous quasimorphisms modulo genuine homomorphisms tend to be either zero or infinite dimensional for groups naturally appearing in geometric group theory.
 We discuss this point in more detail in the latter part of this subsection.
 We remark that in Theorem~\ref{mapping torus thm} the group quotient $\Gamma=G/N$ is \emph{non-abelian solvable} in general.